OlfatSeid/Image-Captioning/README.md

 # Fine-Tuning Llama 3.2 Vision for Image Captioning

 This repository provides a script for fine-tuning the **Llama 3.2 Vision** model for image captioning tasks using the Hugging Face library.
+## Using Unsloth for Dataset Preparation
+- Convert your dataset to the Unsloth format (JSON-based structure).
+- Use Unsloth's built-in tools for augmentation, splitting, and exporting:
 ## Features
 - Fine-tuning of Llama 3.2 Vision on image captioning datasets.
 - Saving the fine-tuned model for downstream use.